arttupii/espNowFloodingMeshLibrary/README.md

 - Master node sends time sync message every 10s to all nodes. (this synchronizes the clocks of the nodes)
 - a message cache.
 If a received packet is already found in the cache --> it will not be retransmitted or handled again
 - Every message has a time stamp.
 If the time stamp is too old (or from the future), the message will be rejected.
-- All messages are crypted (AES128)
+- All messages are encrypted (AES128)
 - Flooding mesh support
-- TTL support (time to life)
+- TTL support (time to live)
-- ESP32, ESP2866, ESP01
+- ESP32, ESP8266, ESP01
 - Battery node support (Battery nodes do not relay messages)
 - Request&Reply support
 - Each Nodes can communicate with each other
 - Ping about 40-60ms
-- Nearly instant connection after poweron
+- Nearly instant connection after power-on
 - Retransmission support
 - Request/Reply support
 - Send and pray support (Send a message to all nodes without reply/ack)